 Call us at (321) 360-7566 or schedule an AC Repair today!

-How to Clean Your AC Drain Line in 5 Easy Steps
+How to Clean Your Clogged AC Drain Line With Vinegar in 5 Steps

 Step 1.
 Turn off your air conditioner.

 Before you begin cleaning your drain line, turn off your air conditioning system at both the breaker and the thermostat.
 Something worse than a clogged drain line is an electrocuted family member.
 Avoid that hazard at all costs.

 Step 2.
 Locate the drain line.

 The drain line is the PVC pipe located by the AC’s condenser unit (the big square box outside your home).
 If you live in an apartment, it’s likely located in the same closet as your water heater.
 Easy peasy.

 Locate the access point, remove the cap on the top, and check for any noticeable gunk causing a blockage.
 If you can see an obstruction, remove it.
 We suggest using a flashlight for a better inspection.